Haileamlak1/simpleport/README.md

-It's just a practice portfolio.
-I mean guys it is not my original portfolio.
+This repository contains a practice portfolio.
+Please note that this is not my official portfolio.